 One of the advantages of this scope is the clear magnification.
 It will even be clear when it’s set to 6x or 7x.
 This gives you place your shot exactly.
 Nothing is more satisfying than being able to hit a target from 500 yards.
 If that isn’t impressive, we don’t know what is.One of the disadvantages is the red dot.
 It can get distorted for some, especially for people with vision issues like astigmatism.
 Some users have also had a hard time starting out with the red dot.
 Over time, it tends to grow on them.
 Some of the adjustment knobs may be a little stiff.
 You will likely need a flathead screwdriver to make the adjustments easier.

 Aspect To Consider Before Buying A Prism Scope

-Obviously, the price might play a role in your decision.
+Obviously, price might play a role in your decision.
 This is almost a given if you’re a budget shopper.
-It’s important to go beyond the price tag when finding one that fits within your price range.
-For example, take a look at how well it can perform and how durable it can be.
-If it can hold zero after a hundred shots and can absorb shock from recoil like nothing else, then you’ve got a good scope on your hands.
+Go beyond the price tag to find a scope that fits in your price range.
+For example, take a look at how well it perform.
+Consider its durability.
+Holding zero after a hundred shots and absorbing recoil shock means you’ve got a good scope on your hands.

 The materials used make or break the scope's durability.
 For example, high-quality aluminum like 6061-T6 or aircraft-quality aluminum is the strongest.
 Scopes from these materials can survive drops, shock, and lots of other damage.